CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise5-Build-run-and-analyze-OpenFOAM.md

       ![alt](image/EX5-Task4-step8a.png)

 12. Next, you can visualize the simulation results.

       - Click the "Play" button on the toolbar at the top of the window to advance to the end of the simulation.
-      - On the Active Variables Control toolbar you will find a drop down box where you can select variables.
+      - On the Active Variables Control toolbar you will find a drop-down box where you can select variables.
 For example, select "p" for pressure.

         ![alt](image/EX5-Task4-step8b.png)

 13. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.